Not everything can be fully trusted solely with your eyes alone.

-There are two basic theories that contribute to the roles of media manipulation: social responsibility theory and agenda-setting theory.
+There are two basic theories which contribute to the roles of media manipulation: social responsibility theory and agenda setting theory.

 Both the media and the society share a mutual relationship – the media shapes the society and the society shapes the media.
 Both are independent and influential in their own ways.
-This theory-practice is the most honest one as the media vow to obligate the society by delivering only the truth, informativeness, accuracy, objectivity, and balance.
+This theory practice is the most honest one as the media vow to obligate the society by delivering only the truth, formativeness, accuracy, objectivity and balance.
 On the media side, they should avoid disseminating content that may lead to crime, abuse, or social unrest, as well as offending ethnic or religious groups.

 Here is how media manipulation works: